bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 the table T. To negate an R2 point (N, D, E, F) one computes (D, N, E ,-F).
 It is important to do this (as well as the table lookup) in constant time, and without differences in the patterns of memory accesses depending on which values are used.
+(See ``Security Considerations'' for more details)

 The optimized multiplication algorithm above only works properly for N-torsion points.
 Implementations MUST NOT use this algorithm on